 - Check Everyone with a Thermal Thermometer Before They Enter

 This is a simple way to check everyone before allowing them to enter the building.
 Employees and clients should avoid going out in public if feeling ill, but checking temperatures at the door is an extra precaution.
-No-touch forehead thermometers come in a wide variety of price ranges and are a good investment in the health and safety of your workplace.
+No-touch forehead thermometers come in a wide variety of price ranges and are a good investment in your workplace's health and safety.

 - Open All Doors or Install Kick Panels

 Common-use interior doors should remain open to reduce the number of people touching door handles.
 For exterior doors or areas that should remain closed, install kick panels.
 Many people are opening doors with their feet, and you’ll save the door from significant kick damage.

 - Develop a Queue Line with 6-foot Markers Taped Outside Restrooms

 Many workplaces have a common restroom; everyone may share it at the company or with multiple companies.
 If you’ve queued for take-out or other pick-up services lately, you’ve seen the blue painter’s tape marking 6-foot increments.
 It’s good practice to limit capacity and create an easy line for everyone to follow.

 - Ask, “Is there anything we can do to make you more comfortable?”

 This simple question can make all the difference.
 Recently, a colleague needed to rent a car.
 While calling around for availability and pricing, one lot asked her this simple question.
 She chose to go with them based on the thoughtfulness of this question alone.